 Haivision Hub: What’s a Hublet and What Does it Do?

-A major feature of Haivision Hub and the partner program are Hublets.
-But, what is a Hublet?
-In this blog post, we’re going to explain what a Hublet is, how they work within Haivision Hub, and how Hublets can help you to streamline your cloud media workflows.
+A major feature of what makes Haivision Hub so attractive to broadcasters is how easy it is to set up cloud routing workflows.
+And at the core of this simplicity are Hublets.
+But what is a Hublet?
+In this blog post, we’re going to explain what a Hublet is, how they work in Haivision Hub, and how Hublets can help you streamline your live video cloud routing workflows.

 What is a Hublet?

-At the simplest level, Hublets are connectors that bring information, including live video, audio, and metadata in and out of Haivision Hub, and connect them to third party applications inside the Haivision Hub cloud.
+At the simplest level, Hublets are connectors that bring live video, audio, and metadata in and out of Haivision Hub.
+They are the building blocks of Haivision Hub cloud routes and make it fast and easy to connect routes together, no matter where in the world your feeds start or end.

 How Can Hublets Help My Workflows?

-Hublets are the critical elements that allow Haivision Hub to “glue” together broadcast cloud workflows.
-With Hublets, Haivision Hub provides a flexible and reliable option for sending your media streams to, through, and from the cloud.
-Hublets allow third-party applications to “plug in” to Haivision Hub, where media can be routed through the Azure cloud to instantiated cloud resources running in a given Azure region, then bridged back through other Hublets to perform other applications.
+Hublets are the critical elements that allow Haivision Hub to “glue” together broadcast cloud routing workflows.
+With Hublets, Haivision Hub provides a flexible, secure, and reliable option for transporting your streams into, through, and out of the cloud.